Dragonmystic707/exalted-reincarnated/docs/System/Attributes.md

 Insight is a measure of how a character can understand others by observing their actions, words, and expressions.
-A character with high Insight would be able to correctly guess and understand another's motivation to predict their next actions.
+A character with high Insight would be able to correctly guess and understand an other's motivation to predict their next actions.
 It is used for actions such as **Read Intentions** and **Discover Intimacy.**